over45Codes/digital-clock/README.md

 ## Summary

-This is my first small app project in JavaScript, using HTML, and CSS.
-It was challenging first application, especially the functions and button but I really enjoyed the challenge!!
+This is a small JavaScript app project created with HTML and CSS.
+It presented some challenges, particularly with the functions and buttons, but I thoroughly enjoyed the creative experience!

 ## Author